 When that happens, it is possible to see for a few brief minutes the sun disappearing at one end of Stonehenge while the full moon appears to be wedged between the stones at the opposite end.

-9. Learn about the origin of the festival
+Find out more about the origin of the festival

+Beyond some extravagant theories such as the extraterrestrial hypothesis or the aforementioned one about the Druids, the truth is that it is not known with certainty why Stonehenge was erected.
 One of the most popular theories is that it was an astronomical observatory used by the priests of the time to study the stars and draw up a calendar.
 This was to serve them to get more out of agriculture and livestock.

 Those who want to start the celebration on the evening of June 20 to see the sunset and want to arrive by car should note that the parking opens around 19:00 (although I advise you to make sure in advance on the website of the company that manages Stonehenge), as well as the monument itself.